-Zac received the Beacon Prize as Young Philanthropist of the Year in 2003; Green Cross International’s Global Green Award for International Environmental Leadership in 2004;
+Zac received the Beacon Prize as Young Philanthropist of the Year in 2003; and Mikhail Gorbachev’s Green Cross International’s Global Green Award for International Environmental Leadership in 2004;

 Zac’s environmental work led to his appointment by the new Conservative party leader David Cameron to co-head the party’s environmental policies unit in 2006.

 Zac was first elected as Member of Parliament for his home seat of Richmond Park and North Kingston in 2010.
 He was returned to Parliament in the 2015 general election, during which he achieved an 8.5% increase in vote share since 2010: the largest increase in majority of any MP that year.

 Zac was selected to be the Conservative candidate in the 2016 London mayoral election and, despite eventually losing to Labour’s Sadiq Khan, secured just under a million votes.

 A staunch opponent of the Heathrow expansion, Zac kept his promise to stand down as Conservative MP in December 2016 in protest at the government’s decision to go ahead with the building of the third runway; although he narrowly lost the subsequent by-election – in which he stood as an Independent – he was re-elected six months later at the 2017 General Election.
 Zac stood again in the 2019 General Election and lost to the Liberal Democrats.

 As an MP, Zac consistently had one of the highest rates of response to constituents in the House of Commons and was known for his commitment to addressing local issues.